l0cks-acab/HP-Multiplayer/README.md

 - **Connection drops**: Check network stability, connection will attempt to retry automatically

-- **Can't see friend's position**: The mod tries to find the player GameObject automatically.
-If it can't find it, it falls back to using the camera position.
+    - **Can't see friend's position**:
+      - The mod tries to find the player GameObject automatically using PlayerModelFinder
+      - Check logs for "Found player by name: ..." messages
+      - If player object not found, it falls back to using the camera position
+      - Make sure both players are in the game world (not in menus)
+      - Remote player should appear as a cloned player model (or capsule if model not found)

     - **Connection says "connected" but nothing happens**:
       - Wait a few seconds for the connection handshake to complete
       - Check that both players are actually in-game (not in menus)
       - Verify ports 7777 and 7778 are not blocked by firewall
+      - Check MelonLoader logs for "Created NetworkPlayer for remote Player X" messages

+    - **NPCs/interactive objects not syncing**:
+      - This feature is still in development
+      - Check logs for "Registered NPC for sync: ..." messages
+      - NPCs must match naming patterns (contain "npc", "character", "guest", "person")
+      - Only the host sends NPC updates; clients receive and apply them
+      - If NPCs aren't being found, their names may not match the search patterns

 ## Contributing